RoyFBaltazar/Cee-roy/README.md

 score will be compare then winner will output on a prompt added a prompt for bets everyround
 Approach Taken
+first added dice
+then added functions

 icon added to tab
 pushed to netlify
  fade in play again button
  Unsolved Problems
  responsive design
- iphone desgin - added media queries still needs works Netlify link https://frosty-poincare-1c2cbb.netlify.app/
+ iphone desgin - added media queries still needs works.

+Netlify link
+https://frosty-poincare-1c2cbb.netlify.app/
 <!-- HTML !-->